-Printing: Charged per page for color or b+w printing.
+Printing: Charged per page for color or monochrome printing.

-Scanning: High quality flatbed scanner located near the Circulation Desk on the first floor.
+Scanning: High-quality flatbed scanner located in the Technology Center on the first floor.
 Scans can be saved to a flash drive or emailed for free.

-Fax: Fax documents to local, long distance, or international numbers for a charge per page.
-Find the fax machine near the Circulation Desk on the first floor.
+Fax: Fax documents to local, long-distance, or international numbers for a charge per page.
+Find the fax machine in the Technology Center, located on the first floor.
 The library cannot receive public faxes.